9 December 2020

 The speeds shown above were the best case scenario and only seen on the Huawei CPE Pro 2 in the early morning.
 The B593 and iPhone were generally 1.5 to 2 times slower on downloads but uploads were normally around the same across all three.

-The screenshots below show the reality of trying to use SMARTY during the day on an iPhone or older router…
+The screenshots below show the reality of trying to use SMARTY during the day on an older router or iPhone…

 I was forecast that my location should have a “very good service” and my router did pick up a good signal (usually 4 out of 5 bars).